PierreIsCoding/sdiy/Knock_Knock/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Knock_Knock/images/Front.png" width="110" />

-Knock Knock is a simple to use, 6HP wide, but powerfull 5 channel euclidian rhythm generator for creating interesting patterns on the fly.
+Knock Knock is a simple to use, only 6HP wide, and powerfull 5 channel euclidian rhythm generator for creating interesting patterns on the fly.

 # Manual